coldfix/pystif/README.rst

 The following subprograms are currently available:

+Programs for computing the projection of a convex polyhedron to a subspace:

-- ``chm`` — project polyhedron to subspace via Convex Hull Method
+- ``chm`` — Convex Hull Method
-- ``fme`` — project polyhedron to subspace via Fourier-Motzkin-Elimination
+- ``fme`` — Fourier-Motzkin-Elimination
-- ``afi`` — project polyhedron to subspace via Adjacent Facet Iteration
+- ``afi`` — Adjacent Facet Iteration

+Peripheral utilities:

 - ``equiv`` — check two systems of inequalities for equivalence
 - ``makesys`` — create/modify matrix file
 - ``pretty`` — human readable display of inequality file